 As a supplement, some people use NAC to try to protect the liver.
-There's evidence it can help prevent liver damage caused by some cancer drugs.
+There's evidence it can help prevent kidney or neurologic damage caused by some drugs.

-There's mixed evidence about whether NAC helps with other conditions, like infertility, the flu, cystic fibrosis, liver disease, angina, HIV, and some eye conditions.
+There's mixed evidence about whether NAC helps with other conditions, like infertility, the flu, cystic fibrosis, liver disease, angina, HIV, high cholesterol, and some eye conditions.
 More research is needed.

 Optimal doses of NAC as a supplement have not been set for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it very hard to set a standard dose.

 There are standard doses for prescription uses of NAC.
 These depend on the condition that is being treated.
 Ask your doctor for advice.

 Can you get NAC naturally from foods?

 NAC cannot be found in foods.

 Side effects.
 Some of the side effects that may be caused by NAC include: